EArmen/pn-junction-modeling/README.md

-# A Reproducible Python-Based Approach for Teaching the Equilibrium p–n Junction through analytical and numerical modelling
+# Teaching the equilibrium p–n junction through analytical and numerical modelling using Python
 This repository contains the materials associated with the article:

 **"A reproducible Python-based approach for teaching the equilibrium p–n junction through analytical and numerical modelling"**